liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 For example, Bookmark List Screenlet's View class (`BookmarkListView`) must represent `Bookmark` instances in a `BookmarkViewHolder` inside a `BookmarkAdapter`.
-The `BookmarkListView` class must therefore extend `BaseListScreenletView` with `Bookmark`, `BookmarkAdapter.BookmarkViewHolder`, and `BookmarkAdapter` as type parameters.
+The `BookmarkListView` class must therefore extend `BaseListScreenletView` parameterized with `Bookmark`, `BookmarkAdapter.BookmarkViewHolder`, and `BookmarkAdapter`.
 Besides overriding `createListAdapter` to return a `BookmarkAdapter` instance, the only other functionality that this View class needs to support is to get the layout for each row in the list.
-You can accomplish this by overriding the `getItemLayoutId` method to return the row layout you created earlier (`bookmark_row`).
-Create `BookmarkListView` now:
+The overridden `getItemLayoutId` method does this by returning the row layout `bookmark_row`:

     import android.content.Context;
     import android.util.AttributeSet;